pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

     assert isinstance(EventWithTimeuuid().event_id, UUID)

 Some classes require particular arguments when constructed.
+The ``originator_id`` can be used to identify a sequence to which an event belongs.
+The ``originator_version`` can be used to position the event in a sequence.

 .. code:: python